Autofill Help

 Type = JavaScript

-The same concept applies for fields that are created dynamically (i.e., don't exist when the page first loads).
-For example, here's how you would autofill the comment box on YouTube:
+Value = The same concept applies for fields that are created dynamically (i.e., don't exist when the page first loads).
+For example, here's how you would autofill the comment box on YouTube: - Q 6.
+How do I implement a text spinner, except ensure that each value is used only once on the form?

 - A Let's say you have the following input fields and you want to fill them with the values "red", "green" and "blue", where each value is only used once:

-<input name="color1">
+<input name="color1"> <input name="color2"> <input name="color3">

-Starting from Autofill v10, you can use the new shrinking text spinner variable to accomplish this.
+Starting from Lightning Autofill v10, you can use the new shrinking text spinner variable to accomplish this.
 Here's what the rule would look like:

 Type = Text